ElijahTolton/Graderific/README.md

 Started A4 forms and controllers.
 Implementing POST actions into the webpage and more interative components.
 Added code to submit files with input files and also update grades with method=post in the input forms.

+3/22/2025
+Finished A5.
+Authentication and Authorization.
+This assingment I implemented login security, computing grades, protection from unauthorized user from accessing views and only allowing pdf submissions